kumahq/kuma-website/docs/docs/1.3.1/documentation/configuration.md

 ## kumactl

-The configuration is stored in `$HOME/.kumactl/config`, which is created on the first run of `kumactl`.
+The configuration is stored in `$HOME/.kumactl/config`, which is created when you run `kumactl` for the first time.
-When you add a new control plane with `kumactl config control-planes add`, the file mentioned above is updated.
+When you add a new control plane with `kumactl config control-planes add`, the config file is updated.
-If you wish to change the path of the configuration file, run `kumactl` with `--config-file /new-path/config`.
+To change the path of the config file, run `kumactl` with `--config-file /new-path/config`.

 ### Inspecting the configuration